zmorehouse/COMP3310-MQTT/readme.md

 ============================================

 ## Usage
+Firstly, please ensure the **paho-mqtt library** is installed before attempting to run the program.
+[Install It Here] (https://pypi.org/project/paho-mqtt/) or use `pip install paho-mqtt`

 #### Running without Batch File
 As batch files can be security risks, I understand not all may want to run the program via `run.bat`.
 If this is the case, please follow the below steps